-- to the lease contracts with lease terms shorter than 12 months and those that do not contain the purchase option, and/or - lease contracts with low-value underlying assets..
+- for lease contracts shorter than 12 months and which do not contain the purchase option and/or - small value asset.

-The leased assets are capitalized in the Bank's books as the lessee, together with the corresponding lease payment liability.
-The adoption of IFRS 16 has also changed the presentation of the income statement.
-Instead of the rental costs, which had been reported as operating expenses, the Bank recognizes depreciation expenses related to the recognized ROU assets, as well as interest expenses on the lease liability.
+The leased assets are capitalized in the Bank's books as the lessee, together with the liability for appropriate lease payments.
+Also, IFRS 16 has changed the presentation of the income statement.
+Instead of the lease cost, which has hitherto been reported as an operating expense, there was the depreciation expense related to the recognized asset, as well as the interest expenses on the lease liability.

-Upon transition to IFRS 16, the Bank elected to use the modified retrospective (cumulative catch-up) approach whereby IFRS 16 has been retrospectively applied with the cumulative catch-up effect recognized as an opening balance adjustment as of January 1, 2019, without adjustment or restatement of the comparative figures.
+In transition to IFRS 16, the Bank has chosen a cumulative approach whereby IFRS 16 has been retrospectively applied with a cumulative effect recognized as an adjustment on 1 January 2019, whereby comparative data are not being adjusted.

-As permitted by the standard, the Bank did not apply the provisions of IFRS 16 to the previous financial reporting periods.
+As permitted by the standard, the Bank did not apply the provisions of IFRS 16 to earlier financial reporting periods.

-As of the date of recognition of the ROU assets, i.e., as of January 1, 2019, the following were accounted for under IFRS 16:
+On the date of recognition of the asset, 01.01.2019, the standard included: